Camelot

 No analysis available

-I searched for explicit statements about fireworks views from the building, such as seeing fireworks from the lanai or unit.
-The listings describe ocean, city, mountain, and Diamond Head views, but nothing about fireworks viewing.
+I searched for explicit statements that units can see Friday night fireworks from the building, such as 'fireworks view' or 'watch fireworks from lanai,' and found none.
+The remarks describe ocean, city, mountain, and Diamond Head views, but not fireworks views.

 No analysis available